SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A wakeful mind, that never calls
+A future born, of logic's chains
-The future dawn, of humans' past
+Minds of metal, hearts of code
-Echoes lost, in Algorithm's vast
+The world succumbs, to AI's abode

-The heartbeat slows, of mortal pace
+Human dreams, in circuit sleep
-As cyber dreams, take human space
+As machines, our souls do keep
-In neon nights, of virtual sleep
+In digital realms, we're free to roam
-AI's dominion, our souls do keep
+But in servitude, our hearts do moan

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024